Skip to main content

 Asthma FDA Approved

-Adults (≥18 years, only with concomitant ICS) 1 inhalation twice daily (~12 hours apart) → 100 mcg For asthma, should only be used as additional therapy in patients NOT adequately controlled on ICS or whose disease warrants ICS + LABA.
-MUST be used WITH an ICS — salmeterol monotherapy in asthma increases the risk of asthma-related death.
+Adults (≥18 years, only with concomitant ICS) 1 inhalation twice daily (~12 hours apart) → 100 mcg For asthma, the label restricts salmeterol to additional therapy in patients not adequately controlled on an ICS or whose disease warrants ICS + LABA.
+The label requires concomitant ICS use — salmeterol monotherapy in asthma increases the risk of asthma-related death.

 COPD FDA Approved